greg7mdp/parallel-hashmap/README.md

 This is already looking pretty good.
 For large hash_maps, the parallel_flat_hash_map is a very appealing solution, as it provides essentially the excellent performance of the flat_hash_map, while virtually eliminating the peaks of memory usage which occur when the hash table resizes.

 But there is another aspect of the inherent parallelism of the parallel_hash_map which is interesting to explore.
-As we know, typical hash maps cannot be modified from multiple threads without explicit synchronization.
+As we know, typical hashmaps cannot be modified from multiple threads without explicit synchronization.
 And bracketing write accesses to a shared hash_map with synchronization primitives, such as mutexes, can reduce the concurrency of our program, and even cause deadlocks.

 Because the parallel_hash_map is built of sixteen separate submaps, it posesses some intrinsic parallelism.
 Indeed, suppose you can make sure that different threads will use different submaps, you would be able to insert into the same parallel_hash_map at the same time from the different threads without any locking.